JudeQuintana/terraform-main/centralized_egress_dual_stack_full_mesh_trio_demo/docs/WHITEPAPER.md

 Manual configuration effort eliminated = 1,152 route entries × 2 minutes = 38 hours
 ```

 This transformation is the **compiler IR pass** of the system: high-level topology declarations undergo systematic expansion into target AWS route resources without human intervention.
+This compiler theory perspective—treating VPC topology as an abstract syntax tree (AST) that undergoes optimization and expansion into target code—is explored in depth in the supplemental documentation (see COMPILER_TRANSFORM_ANALOGY.md for detailed analysis of pure function modules as IR transforms, denotational semantics, and formal verification properties).

 4.4 Regional Structure and Egress Model